Welcome to today's edition of the Rush 24-7 podcast.

 I need protection from these people.

-Boy, there's a Freudian slip I shan't make.
+Voila, there's a Freudian slip I shan't make.

-I was on with her last night at her show just to kind of plug ahead of time what the good people of Fresno would be hearing on today's Rush Limbaugh show, and she texts me today, and uh and and and it reminds me of properly so that Chuck DeVore was the Tea Party favorite in that primary, and it wasn't Carly Fiorina.
+I was on with her last night at her show just to kind of plug ahead of time what the good people of Fresno would be hearing on today's Rush Limbaugh show.

-In Tennessee, Tim Mark Davis in for Rush, how are you?
+In Tennessee, Tim, Mark Davis, in for Rush, how are you?

 I'm doing great.